LordZeusIsBack/Customer-Churn-TensorFlow/README.md

 ## License

-Customer-churn-tensorflow is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+Customer-churn-tensorflow is protected under the [LICENSE](https://mit-license.org/) License.
+For more details, refer to the [LICENSE](https://github.com/LordZeusIsBack/Customer-Churn-TensorFlow/blob/main/LICENSE) file.

 ---

-## Acknowledgments

-- Credit `contributors`, `inspiration`, `references`, etc.

 <div align="right">